 Renewable energy measures are not

-eligible for funding under the C&I Program.
+eligible for funding under the CI&A Program.
 Applicants may, however, be eligible for

 a Commercial Clean Energy Grant through MEA’s Clean Energy Grant Program for any renewable measures planned as